whatisnuclear/website/primer-on-energy.md

 Energy Information Administration, Monthly Energy Review</figcaption>
 </figure>

 I wanted to point out that fossil fuels really have increased the quality of lives and affluence of billions.
 To say this is incontrovertible, but it's such a distant and infrequently-made point in this area that it got a few gasps at my talk.
 Iron, copper, steel, railroads, global health, the moon landing, the internet, Katy Perry... all these depended on fossil fuels.
 Even Alex Epstein's
-<em>The Moral Case for Fossil Fuels </em>makes the interesting point (amidst the frustrating
+<em>The Moral Case for Fossil Fuels </em>makes the interesting point that fossil
-climate-change skepticism) that fossil fuels turn dangerous climates like northern Michigan in the winter into safe ones like a nice warm cottage with a propane furnace.
+fuels turn dangerous climates like northern Michigan in the winter into safe ones like a nice warm cottage with a propane furnace.
 It's worth at least admitting that we all benefit from fossil fuels.

-Of course there's a problem: climate change.
+Of course there are problems: air pollution, eventual scarcity, and climate change.
 In 1988, Dr. James Hansen, then head of NASA Goddard Institute for Space Studies, raised the alarm to Congress that anthropogenic greenhouse gas emissions were causing a potentially dangerous warming of the globe.
 (This possibility had been anticipated as early as 1900).
 Today, the lion's share (72%) of greenhouse gases we produce come from energy generation.
 Cow farts, land use, industrial processes, and waste make up the rest.
 If we want to decarbonize, we should focus our top priorities on the energy sector.
 And this is in line with what we're doing.
 Dr. Thompson, the climate scientist on the panel, explained that the current models say we need to be at zero carbon in 2050 and then go strongly carbon negative until 2100 to meet the 2 °C max change by 2100 by sucking it out of the atmosphere.
 We didn't have time to talk about how much energy would be required to go that negative, but I know it's extraordinary.

 <figure>
 <img class="img-fluid center-block"